Misc. Notes

 North Rhine-Westphalia, is one of the oldest towns in northern Germany, mentioned in written history as early as 823.
 In the time of Charlemagne, settlers on the Frisian Islands off the north coast of Germany may have been forced to leave their homes in a dispute over fishing rights.
 They may have sailed east to the mouth of the Weser River and upstream past Corvey Abbey to Höxter, where Freise became a dominant family name.
 In time, Höxter benefited from the rise of that abbey and became an important trading center.

-As a young man in Höxter, perhaps raised at Weserstrasse #7, Hermann Freise became an apprentice in the printing trade, skilled particularly at typesetting.
+As a young man in Höxter, Hermann Freise became an apprentice in the printing trade, skilled particularly at typesetting.
 He visited a number of places in Germany to further his training.
-Perhaps at one of those places he met Bertha Kalinke, who was born several hundred miles away in an area which has at times been a part of Germany and at times in Poland.
-She also may have left her home and worked in various places as a housekeeper or governess.
-One of them may have been Hōxter because that is where she and Hermann were married.
+Perhaps at one of those places he met Bertha Kalinke, who was born several hundred miles from Höxter in an area which has at times been a part of Germany and at times in Poland.
+She also may have left her home and worked in various places as a housekeeper or governess, perhaps even in Hōxter because that is where she and Hermann were married.
 In the church’s wedding records, Hermann is described as a typesetter.
 The document doesn’t identify April 6, 1878, as their wedding date but rather as the date of their copulation.
 Another document dated Feb.
-22, 1871, when Hermann was 22, marks the completion of a period of military service, transfers him to the “second class military reserve” and releases him from all military duties, including further registration in the military register, for normal peacetime.
+22, 1871, when Hermann was 22, marks the completion of a period of military service; it transfers him to the “second class military reserve” and releases him from all military duties, including further registration in the military register, for normal peacetime.
 But it also says he remained subject to recall in an emergency until he reached the age of 31.
 Was that a reason Herman didn’t emigrate to America until he was 33?

 Hermann wisely selected as his homestead a 160-acre "quarter-section" next to the railroad track four miles east of New Salem.
 In present-day terminology, it is on 41st Avenue just south of the tracks; in a Google maps view it is the first farm on the tracks east of New Salem and the only one before Judson, another two miles east.
 Sedalia may be the wide spot in the tracks a few yards east of 41st Avenue.

 Herman’s homestead included a stream (visible in today’s aerial view) for water and an outcropping of the local lignite coal in the stream bank.
-He dug a small cave into that bank, put a roof over its entrance, and may have lived there for a winter or two until he could afford something better.
+It is said that he dug a small cave into that bank, put a roof over its entrance, and may have lived there for a winter or two until he could afford something better.
 A century later, his son, Paul Freise, delighted in showing John Windh that stream and the faintly visible indentation of that cave.

 Life was difficult for those immigrants.
 Some had horses but more farmed with oxen.
 It took forever to prepare the ground with a slow team pulling a plow a few inches wide in fields up to a mile long.
 That first summer, many arrived too late to grow much of anything.

 Herman became a naturalized US citizen at state court in Jamestown, Stutsman County, North Dakota, on Nov.
 20, 1888.
-On his citizenship certificate his name is spelled with only one final "n" as it is in an English-language obituary in the New Salem paper.
+On his citizenship certificate, Herman is spelled with only one final "n" as it is in an English-language obituary in the New Salem paper.
 A German-language obituary in the Bismarck Stadts-Anzeiger (below) calls him Hermann.
 That obituary was also published in Germany, perhaps in Höxter, suggesting Herman kept in touch with family or friends there, though Paul Friese was unsure who they were.

 * * * * *